dmodena/djangoblog/Instructions.md

 - Add Heroku API key to environment variable in Travis CI
 - Update **.travis.yml** with deploy info
 - Create simple url to home template such as "Hello World" for testing
+- Create Post model and migrate db
+- Create MVC for listing and creating new posts